-As another year begins after a well-deserved Christmas break, early January is the time most of us gradually start to return to work.
-The time has come where we need to swap our relaxed linens, loungewear, and summer dresses for more tailored and professional clothing pieces, to suit our working environment.
+As another year begins after a well-deserved Christmas break, January is the time most of us start to return to work.
+The time has come when we need to swap our relaxed linens, loungewear, and summer dresses for more tailored and professional clothing pieces, to suit our working environment.

 Consider Your Work’s Dress Code

 The first step is to know your work’s dress code.
 Does your workplace have a more formal dress code, requiring you to wear collared shirts, blazers, and pants or skirts?
 Or does your workplace have a more relaxed environment where you can wear prints, matching sets and sneakers?

 Any workwear wardrobe needs to focus on comfort, functionality and versatility.
 You will need a mix of professional pieces that can be worn in a variety of settings and can even stretch from your workwear wardrobe to your weekend wardrobe.

 A women's top or shirt paired with pants or a skirt is a good base to start with, as these separate pieces can easily carry into your off-duty outfits.
 When styling a weekend outfit, take your work top and pair it with jeans and flat boots, or your work skirt and pair it with a tucked in t-shirt, leather jacket and sneakers.